 3 Business Travel Trends to Watch in 2019By Mike Volpe, published on Dec 14, 2018

-(Note: You can see Mike share these predictions on Cheddar TV by clicking here.)
+(Note: You can see Lola.com CEO Mike Volpe share these predictions on a Cheddar TV video clip here.)

 But one evolving aspect of the business landscape is much less discussed: corporate travel.
 Crisscrossing the globe for business purposes is nothing new, but a slew of changes in 2019 — some cultural, some technological — are making companies and workers rethink how they approach corporate travel.